Topics on this page

 Other changes can be material changes for purposes of a child support modification.
 For example, in Maryland, if one parent's income has changed (either gone up or down) by at least 25%, this is usually enough of a change to require changing the support order.
 You can request a modification if your income has changed in a lesser amount, but you are not guaranteed a change in the support order.
 Changed circumstances can also arise from changes in the child's needs.
 For example, if the child becomes sick or disabled, the court can increase the amount of support.

 Sometimes, time passing alone changes circumstances.
 For example, as a child grows older, it becomes more expensive to buy clothes, food, and other items.
 More expenses may justify increasing child support payments.

 Support can also be reduced if the paying parent can show why this would be fair.
 For example, support payments may be reduced if the parent who has custody over the child inherits money, gets a large raise, or otherwise has an increased ability to support the child.

-The best idea is to file a motion for modification with the court so that the child support order matches what you and the other parent agree to.
+The best idea is to file a motion for modification with the court so that the child support order matches the agreement between you and the other parent.

 Do not make the mistake of modifying child support based on an oral agreement, or otherwise agreeing to a payment that differs from the court order.
 This can lead to future problems.